asircar/BestFitFulfillment/README.md

  Algorithm
  ---------
- 1. The problem statement was to achieve the minimum sets of location-destination combinations
+ 1. The problem statement was to achieve the minimum sets of location-destination combinations to fulfill the orders
  2. To achieve the desired output, the best way ahead was to fulfill an order to the max using the best fit warehouse
  3. If the order is not fulfilled completely then move to the next fit warehouse
  4. The best fit warehouse has to be chosen based on how good it is to fulfill the order based on order items and their quantities